 - Neurological problems

 One of the more distressing effects of antipsychotic medications is tardive dyskinesia.
-Tardive dyskinesia is a condition which results in unusual, involuntary movements such as shaking, squirming, chewing, or lip-smacking.
+Tardive dyskinesia is a condition that results in unusual, involuntary movements such as shaking, squirming, chewing, or lip-smacking.
 Newer antipsychotic drugs are designed to decrease the risk of tardive dyskinesia, but it is still a significant problem.

-In addition to medication, people with schizophrenia or psychosis will need ongoing psychiatric and social care in order to remain as independent as possible.
+In addition to medication, people with schizophrenia or psychosis will need ongoing psychiatric and social care to remain as independent as possible.
 Some patients with these conditions find therapies such as counseling or art therapy help them to deal with some of their symptoms.

 In a 2017 clinical study on CBD for schizophrenia, half of the participants received 1000mg of CBD daily in addition to their usual antipsychotic medication, while the other half received a placebo.
 After six weeks, the participants in the CBD group showed a decrease in positive psychosis symptoms and were rated as being less severely unwell than those in the placebo group.
 The CBD group also showed some improvements in performance and cognitive function, although these outcomes were not deemed statistically significant.

 One of the most publicized ill effects of cannabis is that it can, in some people, trigger psychosis.
-Some estimates suggest that marijuana is involved in as many as 50% of cases of schizophrenia and psychosis.
+Some estimates suggest marijuana is involved in as many as 50% of cases of schizophrenia and psychosis.

-5 Cannabis Strains for Schizophrenia and Psychosis
+5 High-CBD Cannabis Strains

 3. Sour Tsunami